hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS is a proposed, open, domain-owned Semantic Layer Public Index (SLPI) designed to solve a core AI systems problem: lack of grounding.

 The "legitimacy" of this system stems from its placement in the network stack.
-By utilizing the /.well-known/ directory—a standard reserved for site-wide metadata (like security.txt or Let's Encrypt challenges)—it creates a "Semantic ID Card" that machines read before they begin the expensive process of crawling and reasoning.
+By utilizing the https://yourdomain.com/.well-known/stack directory —a standard reserved for site-wide metadata (like security.txt or Let's Encrypt challenges)—it creates a "Semantic ID Card" that machines read before they begin the expensive process of crawling and reasoning.

-Without HESS: An AI crawler enters a domain, scrapes 5,000 pages, generates embeddings, and guesses that the site is about "Artisanal Beer" with 85% confidence.
+Without HESS: An AI crawler enters a domain, scrapes 5,000 pages, generates embeddings, and guesses that the site is about with 80% confidence.

 With HESS: The crawler reads one JSON-LD file in milliseconds.
-It knows the site is about "Artisanal Beer" with much higher certainty because the owner declared it at the root.
+It knows the site is about with much higher certainty because the owner declared it at the root.

 HESS / DFH does not assert truth.
 It asserts semantic intent and provenance at the earliest possible machine-resolvable point.